 You will no doubt have read in the news last month about the case where a Staffordshire bull terrier ran wild at a local park and ended up injuring fourteen children.

 Is anyone to blame for this and can those children claim compensation?

 Yes they can.

-In order to make a successful claim for compensation, you must be able to provide evidence that the dog’s owner knew, or ought to have known, that the dog was dangerous and likely to attack.
+In order to make a successful claim for personal injury compensation, you must be able to provide evidence that the dog’s owner knew, or ought to have known, that the dog was dangerous and likely to attack.
 If, for example, you are able to find proof that the dog has previously attacked someone or has shown aggressive tendencies in the past then it will strengthen your claim.

 Most dog owners will have either pet insurance or home insurance to pay compensation.
 If so, the negligent owner’s insurers will pay the damages.
-If you were attacked in a public space for example you could claim compensation from the Criminal Injuries Compensation Authority providing you satisfy certain conditions.
+If you were attacked in a public space for example you could claim criminal injury compensation from the Criminal Injuries Compensation Authority providing you satisfy certain conditions.